-Muhammadiyah is an Islamic organization in Indonesia.
+Muhammadiyah is an Islamic organisation in Indonesia.
 Muhammadiyah, means ‘followers of Muhammad’ in Arabic.
-The organization was founded in 1912 by Ahmad Dahlan in the city of Yogyakarta as a reformist socio-religious movement based on his genuine interpretations on Al-Ma’un, one of the surahs (chapters) in the Koran.
+The organisation was founded in 1912 by Ahmad Dahlan in the city of Yogyakarta as a reformist socio-religious movement based on his genuine interpretations on Al-Ma’un, one of the surahs (chapters) in the Koran.
 The main value of the surah is to help those in poverty and orphans.
-Currently Muhammadiyah is the second largest Islamic organization in Indonesia with 29 million members, spread in all over Indonesia from national level to community level.
+Currently Muhammadiyah is the second largest Islamic organisation in Indonesia with 29 million members, spread in all over Indonesia from national level to community level.
 Muhammadiyah actively shapes the politics of Indonesia; however Muhammadiyah is not a political party, instead devoting itself to social and educational activities.
 Muhammadiyah currently runs many charities and services, including nearly 8,000 educational facilities, over 450 medical service units, 11,000 religious facilities and 500 residential facilities for vulnerable groups.

 2 December 2014 - Family member Muhammadiyah has launched a new alliance with fellow Indonesian NGOs, to encourage the use of family-based alternative care for children.